PolicyPad: Collaborative Prototyping of LLM Policies: Introduction

 As LLMs are deployed to millions of users globally, LLM policies become increasingly consequential and scrutinized.
 This is especially true in high-stakes, tightly regulated domains that are seeing rapid increases in LLM use by everyday users, such as mental health and law \cite{nyt-chatgpt-suicide, nyt-ai-lawyers, nyt-ai-therapists, nyt-psychosis-transcript, nyt-chatgpt-psychosis, cheong2024not, techcrunch}.
-LLM policies are primarily written by model developers, but the lack of external input often leads to insular policies that poorly reflect the attitudes and values of everyday users, while ignoring key safety concerns \cite{huang2024collective, horwitz-meta-policy}.
-While frontier AI labs regularly partner with external domain experts to conduct pre-release safety testing of their models \cite{claude-4-syscard, hurst2024gpt, gemini-2.5-card}, there has been little documentation of similar efforts for LLM policies.
-Yet, there is mounting recognition that expert input is essential for LLM policy design, especially in safety-critical, domain-specific use cases \cite{oai-expert-input, Walsh2025VirologistOA}.
+LLM policies are primarily written by model developers, but the lack of expert input often leads to insular policies that risk delivering irresponsible model outputs to users in critical scenarios, while ignoring key safety concerns \cite{horwitz-meta-policy, nyt-psychosis-transcript, cheong2024not}.
+While frontier model developers regularly partner with external domain experts to conduct pre-release safety testing of their models \cite{claude-4-syscard, hurst2024gpt, gemini-2.5-card}, there has been little documentation of similar efforts for LLM policies.
+Yet, there is mounting recognition that co-designing AI behaviors with experts is essential for LLM policy design, especially in safety-critical, domain-specific use cases \cite{oai-expert-input, Walsh2025VirologistOA}.

-In this work, we first conduct a 15-week observational study in partnership with a U.S.-based frontier AI lab to better understand how domain experts can contribute to LLM policy design.
+In this work, we first conduct a 15-week observational study in partnership with OpenAI to better understand how LLM policies can be co-designed with experts.
 Through 19 interactive workshops in which mental health experts discussed, annotated, taxonomized, and drafted user queries and LLM responses, we observed experts collaboratively ideating and discussing policy ideas while seeking ways to rapidly test and iterate on them through experimentation with model behavior on realistic scenarios.
 Much like prototyping in user experience (UX) practice, there is a strong emphasis on collaborative and rapid exploration, feedback collection, and iteration.
 We thus conceptualize this emerging practice as \textit{LLM policy prototyping}, borrowing from established UX practices like heuristic evaluation and low-fidelity prototyping.
+LLM policy prototyping draws upon and shares many motivations with LLM red-teaming and participatory model evaluation, but is specifically oriented towards producing an artifact that can subsequently inform red-teaming, model evaluation, and other safety efforts.